Investments in Research

 Research is the key to new discoveries in lung health and over the past decade, strides have been made in lung cancer treatment and care.
 Personalized treatment is advancing thanks to biomarker testing and targeted therapies.
 New methods of early detection with low dose CT scans may increase the chances of survival for individuals at high risk.
 Still, we know more research is needed to defeat lung cancer.

 Funding research is a critical part of the American Lung Association's work.
 We support a rich array of studies in lung cancer to help develop better treatment options and improve methods of early detection.
-In the past four years, including our LUNG FORCE investments, we have funded $6.7 million in lung cancer research grants.
+Since 2014, including our LUNG FORCE investments, we have funded $9.8 million in lung cancer research grants.

 Lung Cancer Interception Dream Team

 This year, a major focus of our research program is to foster projects designed to find cures, prevent and relieve suffering associated with lung cancer.
-Our 2016-2017 Research Awards Nationwide includes 26 awardees whose studies target lung cancer.
+Our 2017-2018 Research Team includes 25 awardees whose studies target lung cancer.

 Selectively Targeting Metabolic Needs Unique to Lung Cancer